-People often say, "I don't know how you do it!" when referring to my job as a school counselor.
+People often say, "I don't know how you do it!" when referring to my job as a middle school counselor.
 Actually, I have the best job in the world!
 Working with students, parents, and teachers through the transition from Legos to Snapchat is what I believe I was born to do.
 After obtaining my BA in Psychology from Lee University and my MS in Professional Counseling from Georgia State University, I worked for a short time as a Career Counselor before realizing I was missing something.
 That something was working with adolescents and their families.
 I believe parents are the change agents for their kids' lives, so I enjoy every opportunity to support and collaborate with parents.